Dballzall/semiconductor-intelligence-agent/README.md

 ## Why I Built This

-As a communications professional, I was spending 1–2 hours every morning scanning semiconductor news.
+As a communications professional, you spend lots of time scanning and analyzing news.
 This agent now:

 - Saves 8–10 hours per week
-- Ensures I never miss important developments
+- Ensures you never miss important developments
 - Provides consistent, structured updates
 - Costs less than one cup of coffee per month

 It's not about replacing comms professionals.
-It's about giving us time back for strategy, story development, and engagement.
+It's about giving us time back for deep work.

 ## Troubleshooting